 Digital Trends got to peruse 2020 Aviator Grand Touring model with the top Black Label interior trim ahead of the SUV’s L.A.
 Auto Show debut.
 Lincoln imported the best design bits from the Navigator — including 30-way adjustable seats and switches in place of a gear shifter — but material quality was a bit inconsistent.
 The wood trim in particular looked cheap, and there were big swathes of plastic.
 The Aviator will be available with six or seven seats across three rows.
 The second row felt more comfortable than Delta Economy, but the third row is best reserved for children.

-Pricing information for the 2020 Lincoln Aviator will be revealed closer to its launch next year.
-While it will likely share a platform with the next-generation Ford Explorer, the Aviator’s array of tech features and upscale design should help distinguish it from the Ford, and compete on equal terms with SUVs from European and Japanese luxury brands.
+Pricing information for the 2020 Lincoln Aviator will be revealed closer to its launch.
+While it will share a platform with the 2020 Ford Explorer, the Aviator’s array of tech features and upscale design should help distinguish it from the Ford, and compete on equal terms with SUVs from European and Japanese luxury brands.

 - 2019 Lincoln Continental review